DLiNa/dlina.github.io/_posts/2015-06-22-Editing-Rules.md

 </personae>
 {% endhighlight %}

 ## Rule 3: Identification of characters – example 2
-A second, yet less obvious, possibility is that a character is not visible on stage but their voice can be heard.
-In these cases, we add an `<alias>` to the lina:character and add an `@ytpe="voiceOf"`.
+A second, less obvious possibility is that a character is not visible on stage but its voice can be heard.
+In these cases, we add an `<alias>` to the lina:character and add an `@type="voiceOf"`.
 The idea behind the attribute is to be later able to differentiate between a character actually on stage and one merely heard.

 ### Before editing